jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 **Bring your own workflow.** The reMarkable is a delightfully hackable device and there's a [solid community of software add-ons](https://github.com/reHackable/awesome-reMarkable) that extend the reMarkable's capabilities.
 But that's left as "an exercise for the writer."
 The built-in workflows are extremely rudimentary: effectively, it's just sync.

-While ehe reMarkable is an incredible piece of hardware, the software is merely serviceable.
+While the reMarkable is an incredible piece of hardware, the software is merely serviceable.
 In my mind, I believe they've solved the hardest problem already.
 Think of it like a Tesla.
 The hard part is re-platforming the car.
 Well, my notes are now re-platformed.
 Everything else is just a software update.

 Here's hoping for some great software updates!